dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.technicalDetails.md

-# AzureFunctionsNodeScores-Cosmos - Operations supported
+# AzureFunctionsNodeScores-Cosmos - Technical details

 Details of all the operations supported in the scoresFunctionApp Azure Function.